ananyan/ananyan.github.io/_projects/2018-12_project.md

         {% include figure.html path="assets/img/Joystick/FinalVersionInstalled.jpg" alt = "Final prototype installed on Rhonda's wheelchair for testing" class="img-fluid" %}
     </div>
 </div>

-The initial version and the modified version are described in detail in this <a href="https://www.instructables.com/id/Developing-a-Motorized-Retractable-Joystick/" target="_blank">Instructable</a> which was featured on the website.
-The prototype was given to our user Rhonda.

 ## <u>Design Process</u>
 After meeting with Rhonda, our user, several times, we developed a first prototype.
 This process is shown in the video below.